SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Beyond The Debates

 Circles get formed in hangouts quite often.
 These circles can be both physical with body posture, and metaphysical, with one new or rare fresher.
 People direct their conversation towards their friends, and people on the outside find it awkward to join a conversation among people who know each other like this.
 It can be really impactful to put extra effort to talk to everyone so that they don't feel like they're part of an 'outgroup'.
+(Unfortunate that you read this already in the Tournament section, but I didn't feel like cutting it.)

 ![enter image description here](https://www.utoronto.ca/sites/default/files/picpath/2015-12-02-feeling-alone.jpg)
 ---